rsocket/rsocket-rpc-java/docs/get-started.md

 ```

 ### RSocket RPC Server Configuration
-Each generated service has a client and server implementation generated for you.
-After you have implemented the generated interface you need to hand the implementation to the  server.
+The RSocket RPC Compiler generates a client and server interface for you.
+After you have implemented these generated interfaces you need to hand the implementation to the server.
 See the below example:
 ```
 SimpleServiceServer serviceServer = new SimpleServiceServer(new DefaultSimpleService(), Optional.empty(), Optional.empty());
 ```

-Once you have created an instance of the the server you need to configure RSocket.
+Once you have created an instance of the the server, you need to configure RSocket.
 The
 following is a RSocket server configuration

 ```java